Zhabonchik/public-obsidian-vault-java-concurrency/docs/features/explorer.md

   order: ["filter", "map", "sort"],
 })
 ```

+- When `folderDefaultState` is `"collapsed"`, folders are collapsed by default, and `maxExpandLevel` does not affect initial folder expansion.
+- When `folderDefaultState` is `"open"`, `maxExpandLevel` controls how many folder levels are expanded initially.

 When passing in your own options, you can omit any or all of these fields if you'd like to keep the default value for that field.